santiagoromero20/CarModel-Classification/README.md

  Some examples of Frameworks and Libraries used **os**, **argparse** , **cv2**, **Detectron2**, **COCO**, **Tensorflow** and **Keras**.

- I am going to end this section, even though there are still a lot more things to mention.

  I hope you enjoy and learn from this project as much as I have!
  ## **Table of Contents**

  **[1.
 Vehicle Classification](#heading--1)**